ghacks Technology News

 Auto Delete

-File deletion can be automated to a certain extend.
+File deletion can be automated to a certain extend on computer systems.
 Take the cache of an Internet browser for example.
-It can be set to be automatically deleted whenever the browser closes.
+It can be set to be automatically be deleted whenever the browser closes.
 Or the temporary files of a computer system.
 They too can be deleted during system shutdown.

-The user can include subfolders automatically, select if the files should be moved into the recycle or if a status window should be shown during the deletion.
+The user can include subfolders automatically, select if the files should be moved to the recycle bin, or if a status window should be shown during the deletion.

 The software program will automatically close after the job has ended.
 The main limitation of it is that it can only process one target folder.
 It is also unlikely that the software developer will update the program anytime soon because the last update dates back to 2005.